jsn-li/visualizations/README.md

 2. Create a configuration .yml file for each region in the `visualizations/config` folder
     * Documentation of all configuration options is available in [visualizations/layout.py](https://github.com/aochen-jli/visualizations/blob/main/layout.py#L55)
         * Make sure the required configuration options are set!
+    * Default values for non-required options can be seen at the [top of the file](https://github.com/aochen-jli/visualizations/blob/main/layout.py#L15)
     * For examples, refer to [sample.yml](https://github.com/aochen-jli/visualizations/blob/main/examples/visualizations/config/sample.yml) or the config files [here](https://github.com/vbrunsch/rankings/tree/main/visualizations/config)
     * The file extension must be .yml, not .yaml